HMS Kite (U87): Operational Service

-Of Kite's crew of 10 officers and 207 ratings, 60 survived the attack, but from the freezing Arctic water only 14 sailors were picked up alive by HMS Keppel.
+Of Kite's crew of 10 officers and 207 ratings, 60 initially survived the attack, but from the freezing Arctic water only 14 sailors were picked up alive by HMS Keppel.
 Five of the rescued died on board Keppel leaving only nine to make it to shore.

-U-344 was sunk the next day by a single patrolling Swordfish from Vindex, piloted by Gordon Bennett, which dropped out of the cloud, surprising the U-Boat on the surface, a single depth charge exploded beneath the U-boat, sinking her with all hands.
+U-344 was sunk the next day by a single patrolling Swordfish from Vindex, piloted by Gordon Bennett, which dropped out of the cloud, surprising the U-boat on the surface, a single depth charge exploded beneath the U-boat, sinking her with all hands.

 Six in One

 The U-boats sunk in the 6 in 1 patrol were as follows: